 Mini Chicken Meatball Soup.
-It started in my kitchen on a wet Tuesday when I had a fridge of odds and ends and a picky kid who just wanted something warm and simple {cozy-weeknight}.
+It started in my kitchen on a wet Tuesday when I had a fridge of odds and ends and a picky kid who just wanted something warm and simple cozy-weeknight.
 The small meatballs made it easy to eat, and the whole pot came together without fuss.

 Table of Contents